rmccrear/codex-lv2-may-2024/week-4-dom/assignment/day-1.md

 1. **Create an HTML File:**
    - Create a file named `index.html`.
-   - Inside the `<body>`, create a form with fields for the pet owner's name, email, City, Zip Code, and pet's name.
+   - Inside the `<body>`, create a form with fields for the pet owner's name, email, phone, city, zip code, and pet's name.

 2. **Create a JavaScript File:**
    - Create a file named `script.js`.